LODSContent/DPCP-040-mgrtdvopsghdepth/Lab07/Lab7.md

 work is left.
 The work item also helps enforce work-in-progress (WIP) limits so that the team doesn't take on too much work at one time.

->[!note]**Note**: Within an Azure DevOps organization, work items are numbered
->sequentially.
-In your project, the number for each work item might not
->match what you see here.
+ Note:Within an Azure DevOps organization, work items are numbered sequentially.
+In your project, the number for each work item might not match what you see here.

 Here you move the first item, Create a multistage pipeline, to the Doing column.
 Then you assign yourself to the work item.
 Create a